Promotion and preview video’s at bottom of page

 Based on English and Welsh records (parish registers and birth, marriage and death) the techniques covered within are applicable to family history research in any country.

 This course includes video, slides, articles, top tips, exercises, handouts, templates and further homework should you choose to undertake this.
 The course is structured into 7 sections: Start Here, Why Research Family History, How to Start, Recording Your Research, Databases and Indexes, Vital Records and a Summary.
-This course will take between 1.5 and 2 hours to complete.
+This course will take between 2 and 4 hours to complete; I’d suggest you take the course over 2 sessions/days or more.

 If you are thinking of starting research into your family history, or have just started this is the course for you.
 Delivered by an experienced, qualified, professional genealogist, Robert Parker will share his secrets for finding your ancestors.